-Oh Boy Records is an independent record label located in Nashville, Tennessee.
-Celebrating its 40th anniversary this year, the company was founded in 1981 by multiple Grammy Award winner, singer-songwriter, John Prine, and his manager and business partner, Al Bunetta.
+Oh Boy Records is an independent record label located in Nashville, Tennessee founded in 1981 by multiple Grammy Award winner, singer-songwriter, John Prine, and his manager and business partner, Al Bunetta.
 The label is run by the Prine family, and is the second oldest artist-run independent label in the U.S. The label continues to expand its catalog with a dedication to authentic voices, giving songwriters a platform to create art while speaking their truth.

 The history of Oh Boy Records began in 1980 when Prine finished his recording contract with Asylum and moved to Nashville.
 Rather than sign with another label, he decided to start one of his own, and was joined by Bunetta.
 The new Oh Boy label's first release was a red vinyl Christmas single with Prine singing "I Saw Mommy Kissing Santa Claus" on the A-side and "Silver Bells" on the B-side.
 The first full-length release was Prine's Aimless Love in 1984, which was completely fan-funded and helped launch the label.
 Over the years, Prine received offers to purchase the label, but has always decided to remain independent.

-The label has now released more than 50 audio and video recordings by singer-songwriters John Prine, Dan Reeder, Todd Snider, Kris Kristofferson, Kelsey Waldon, Tré Burt, and Arlo McKinley, along with a dozen reissues of classic country music artists.
+The label has now released more than 50 audio and video recordings by singer-songwriters John Prine, Dan Reeder, Todd Snider, Kris Kristofferson, Kelsey Waldon, Tré Burt, and Arlo McKinley, Emily Scott Robinson, along with a dozen reissues of classic country music artists.